RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 The page appears as shown [here](docs/features/add_logs.png)

 ### Edit Logs
-- If the user is signed-in and is a author to the post, they only can edit the post.
+- If the user is signed-in and is a author to the log post, they only can edit it.
 - If they click Edit button visible in "Log Details" page, they will be taken to "Edit Logs" page.
 - The filled input fields include title (needs to be unique), description, items required (using the summernote editor), steps to perform (using the summernote editor).
 - Image upload button will read "Change Image" and after making changes the can click "Update" button.